Azure/AML-Kubernetes/docs/limitations-and-known-issues.md

 ## AML Dataset support

 Azure Arc-enabled Machine Learning job supports mounting/downloading an AML Dataset to a local path specified by the field "PathOnCompute".
-But this path can not be any of following: under root folder (/<myfolder>), priviledge folder (e.g. /data/<myfolder>), and an existing folder.
+But this path can not be any of following: under root folder (e.g. /<myfolder>), priviledge folder (e.g. /data/<myfolder>), and an existing folder.